-Many flowers reseed themselves!
-Here’s a list of over 20 annual and perennial flowers that you can plant once and enjoy for years.
+Choose plants that reseed themselves for years of bloom.
+Here’s our list of 20 annual and perennial flowers that are self-sowing.
 And if you are busy deadheading your flowers—stop!
 Take a look at the seed heads you are cutting off.
 Towards late summer, allow some of the seed heads ripen until they turn brown and split open.

 Your Self-Seeding Garden

 The seed heads of plants are like salt shakers full of tiny seeds.
 When the capsules split open, scatter the seeds anywhere you would like them to grow or just let them drop where they are.
 Next spring, keep a sharp eye out for the seedlings when weeding.
 Some may be slow to emerge.
 If there are more than you want you don’t have to keep them all.
 Thin them out to allow enough space for the plants to fully develop.
 Relocate the extras or pot them up to share with friends.

 Don’t be surprised if nothing germinates in the fall.
 Some seeds just don’t like hot soil and others, such as poppies, need a cold period before they will sprout.
 This is called “vernalization.”
 Wait until spring to look for your seedlings.